 Alyson Dolan choreographed a duet entitled “GRIT” and performed in it with Lisa del Rosario; but it was more of a quartet: two musicians (Drew Silverman and Alfredo Ramirez) provided live, improvisational accompaniment.
 The strong piece was full of innovation, at no time stronger than when the dancers interacted with the musicians, pulling them into the dance briefly at two different points in the dance.
 This truly exceptional and memorable work may prove to be a milestone in the careers of the dancers and musicians.
 This was a rare gem.

 The Fest was also enlivened by notable comedy pieces.
 Dawn Davis Loring, newly returned from the east coast, presented a game show, “Danceopoly,” with full size, living playing pieces.
 Caroline Sutton-Clark created a piece from sequin-strangled, thrown-out costume pieces of a college dance line.
 From them, and eleven performers, Ms Sutton-Clark created a daffy send-up of all such kick-obsessed college dance teams and a dance piece that should live happily in infamy.
+It was hilarious.

 Barbara Jo Stetzelberger performed a solo piece on growing up with telephones and how life has changed now that there are “devices.”
 Roxanne Gage’s ACC Dance Performance Workshop class performed a relatively long group dance, jazz-inflected and 1920s-themed.
 While entertaining and full of humor, the student dancers showed discipline, especially in the skilled finishing of the gestures of their limbs; gestures ended with a toss or pointing, and hands were never left waving.